aditi-j25/ENSF_480_Term_project/README.md

 - 4 state transition diagrams
 - A class diagram
 - A package diagram
-- Code files using JAva GUI(swing) and MySQL
+- Zip Code files using JAva GUI(swing) and MySQL